gustofied/OWL/envs/search/README.md

 Another point to agentic rag you could say, This is very interesting it shows how most of the tools in windsurf are mostly search tool, https://x.com/jobergum/status/1906631610952270158
 And here, Agentic Search for Dummies, https://benanderson.work/blog/agentic-search-for-dummies/

+I think like a search tool agent, who search docs to do stuff, and from docs he works and applies that knowledge.
+So for example let's say we have an agent x, he is tasked to make graphs, he gets a knowledge base about graphing and can use this knowledge base and use it, read, and do according to docs.
+Overtime we can then retrain the model to do this, RL, and he will then become even better at reading the Docs.